1854books/rauza-i-munawwara/README.md

 Plato. *Plato in Twelve Volumes.* Translated by Paul Shorey, vol. 6, Harvard University Press, 1935.

 Sehrawat, Sourabh.
-2022, p. a group of people standing in front of a white building \[Taj Mahal\].
+Unsplash, 2022, <a href="https://unsplash.com/photos/a-group-of-people-standing-in-front-of-a-white-building-fR7Gj0qSk64">a group of people standing in front of a white building \[Taj Mahal\]<a>.

 Sharma, Sunil. *Persian Poetry at the Indian Frontier: Masʻŝud Saʻd Salmân of Lahore.* Permanent Black, 2000.